Professor Richard Sandell

 In 2006 I was elected a Fellow of the RSA.
-In 2010 I took up the position as series editor for Museum Meanings, published by Routledge.
+In 2010 I took up the position as series editor (with Christina Kreps) for Museum Meanings, published by Routledge.

 I contribute to teaching across all of the School’s campus based and distance learning programmes.
 My main areas of teaching responsibility are museum management and marketing (including leadership, organisational change, human resources management, audience development and so on) and the social roles of museums.
 Both my teaching and research are closely linked to issues concerning contemporary museum practice and many interests grow out of my practitioner experience prior to joining the Department in 1997.
 (I worked for a number of organisations including English Heritage and later Nottingham City Museums and Art Galleries where, from 1992 - 1997, I was Marketing Manager and developed a range of initiatives for diversifying and developing museum audiences.)

-I currently supervise PhD students investigating the following topics:
+I currently supervise students investigating a range of topics

 Past PhD students, who have since gone on to take up academic appointments or to develop their careers within the museum sector, have explored a range of topics including: